jackiefalvo/EnvDataAnalytics_CourseProject_FishingActivity_R/README.md

 ## Scripts and code

 Within the 'Code' folder:
--Processing_LonglineData: this script reads in the raw longline CSV data, explores it, and processes it for analysis preparation.
-Full documentation is included as comments in the code.
+- Wrangling_LonglineData: this script brings the raw data into R for some initial data frame exploration and cleaning.
+The script transforms the raw longline data to processed longline data by filtering and reformatting columns in order to prepare the data for analysis.
+More detailed documentation is included throughout the script.

 ## Metadata

 Longline.csv
 - mmsi: Anonymized vessel identifier
-- timestamp: Unix timestamp
+  + Values:
+    - Vessel 1
+    - Vessel 2
+- Date: Date (YYYY-MM-DD)
+  + Date range: 2012-06-02 through 2013-12-31
+- Time: Time (H:M:S)
+  + Time range: 00:00:38 - 23:59:51
+    - 24 hour time format
+- lat: Latitude (decimal degrees)
+  + Range: 	7.855130 - 59.72647
+- lon: Longitude (decimal degrees)
+  + Range: 	-178.3234 - -8.751204
+- speed: Vessel speed (knots)
+  + Range: 0.0 - 14.4
 - distance_from_shore: Distance from shore (meters)
+  + Range: 0 - 1207965.9
 - distance_from_port: Distance from port (meters)
-- speed: Vessel speed (knots)
-- lat: Latitude in decimal degrees
-- lon: Longitude in decimal degrees
+  + Range: 0 - 1238047.1
 - is_fishing: Label indicating fishing activity.
+  + Values:
--- 0 = Not fishing
+    - 0 = Not fishing
--- 1 = Fishing.
-Data values between 0 and 1 indicate the average score for the position if scored by multiple people.
+    - 1 = Fishing

 ## Quality assurance/quality control